How To Avoid Eye Strain At Work

 Headaches, eye pain, and neck and back pain are just a few of the immediate symptoms that come with dry eye syndrome.

-Furthermore, repetitive eye strain from working long hours on a computer can lead to early onset long-sightedness, wherein the lenses in your eyes become less flexible and thus affect your ability to focus quickly on both near and far objects.
+Furthermore, repetitive eye strain from working long hours on a computer can lead to the early onset of long-sightedness, where the lenses in your eyes become less flexible, thereby affecting your ability to focus quickly on both near and distant objects.

 Strategies to Avoid Eye Strain While at Work

 Fortunately, there are several strategies that can help you avoid the negative symptoms and long-term effects of dry eye syndrome.
-Below we look at a few ideas to help you keep your eyes healthy even when working long office hours in front of the computer.
+Below, we explore a few ideas to help you maintain your eye health even when working long office hours in front of a computer.

 The 20-20-20 Rule